 Show the flashcard of a game.
 Say the name of the game and make the sign.
 Ask the children to repeat.
 Toss a ball to a child.
-Ask them to say the name of a game and ask the others to make the sign and point to the correct picture in their Student's Book.
+Ask them to say the name of a game and ask the others to make the sign and point to the corresponding picture in their Student's Book.

-Storysong playing in
+Have the instrumental version of the Storysong playing in the background.

-the background.
 Ask the children to point and say the games.
 Then have the children draw themselves playing one of the games in the space provided.
 Encourage them to look carefully at the pictures and to try to copy the detail if they can.